ECW-MS/AzureOpenAILab/index.md

 For running this lab you will need:

+- [Visual Studio Code](https://code.visualstudio.com/) installed on your device and the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) and [Bicep](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) extensions for Visual Studio Code.
+Alternatively, if you have Visual Studio installed, you can use that.
+- [A Git client](https://git-scm.com/download/).
+An alternative option is to install [GitHub Desktop](https://desktop.github.com/).
+- [Python 3.10 or later](https://www.python.org/downloads/).
+We recommend you install the [Anaconda distribution of Python](https://anaconda.com/download), though you can use a standard installation of Python. -- In the exercises, you may need to install additional packages.
+If you do not use the Anaconda distribution of Python, make sure that you can run `python` and `pip` from your command line.
+If you are not sure whether you have pip installed, run `python -m ensurepip` to check.
-Students need access to the GitHub environment and Azure resources before attending this workshop.
-In addition to access to Azure you need to specifically request access to OpenAI Services within Azure.
+- Access to the **GitHub environment and Azure** resources before attending this workshop.
+In addition to access to Azure you need to **specifically request access to OpenAI Services within Azure**.
 To request access please complete the following form [Request Access to Azure OpenAI Service](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu).
 This should be granted within 24hrs.

 ![Request Form Sample](media/Instructions/0000_RequestOpenAIAccess-1.png)